29jm/29jm.github.io/_posts/2019-09-21-absolute-state-of-snowflakeos.markdown

 Source files: [syscall.c][syscall c]

 Which brings us to syscalls, or system calls.
-Those are a way to call a kernel function from a userspace process, thereby gaining access to higher priviledge but in a way that is entirely controlled by the kernel.
+Those are a way to call a kernel function from a userspace process, thereby gaining access to higher privilege but in a way that is entirely controlled by the kernel.
 Concretely, syscalls are implemented by registering an unused interrupt handler, and by checking the arguments passed to that interrupt (I'll use registers for parameter passing)